GoogleCloudPlatform/google-cloud-ops-agents-ansible/README.md

 supplying a path to a directory containing plugin configuration files using the variable `additional_config_dir`.
 All `.conf` files under this directory will be deployed to the agent's plugin directory on the target VM.
 The main config file should have a line that includes this directory.
+Note this variable can only be specified when configuring the monitoring or logging agents.

 For more information please see [Monitoring third-party applications](https://cloud.google.com/monitoring/agent/plugins).